gabrielhnf/whiskr/README.md

  - nyaa~ – string concatenation (maybe)

 > The project is still VERY early in development, so syntax is subject to change.

-Feel free to leave syntax suggestions!
+> And as such, feel free to leave syntax suggestions if you've got funnier (or cringier) puns than I do.

 ---